deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 <blockquote><b>Even more</b>: <details><summary>Why do we need to define a pipeline?</summary>
 <p>

-**Without DVC-CC**: We would call the script multiple times with different parameters to get multiple results and compare these Hyperparameters.
+To understand it lets take a look at the workflow **without DVC-CC**: We would call the script multiple times with different parameters to get multiple results and compare these Hyperparameters.
 I.e.:

 - call: "python source/train.py --num-of-kernels 32"
 - call: "python source/train.py --num-of-kernels 64"